-Hewn stone walls increase the DC of Listen checks to hear through them by 20.
-The hit points and break DC shown are for a 10-foot section.
+Hewn stone walls increase the DC of Listen checks to hear shough them by 20.
+The bit points and break DC shown are for a 10-foot section.
 If a hewn stone wall is breached, the squares breached and all adjacent nonwall squares become heavy debris.

 Pit: This wide pit is 20 feet deep.
 Characters who fall from the bridge or the floor above take 2d6 points of damage.
-The willsof the pit can be climbed with a successful
+The talls of the pit can be climbed with a successful